Measurement of the Z-boson mass

-In a decay of a neutral particle to a positively charged particle of momentum $p^+$ and a negatively charged particle of momentum $p^-$, separated by an angle $\theta$, the mass $m$ can be approximated via $m^2 \simeq 2p^{+}p^{-}(1 - \cos\theta)$, neglecting the final-state particle masses.
-Since $\theta$ is determined with extremely high relative precision for the \PZ and \Upsilonres decays, the main challenge in this analysis is to control momentum measurement biases.
+To highlight the importance of the momentum calibration in this analysis, briefly assume the limit of massless muons in which the dimuon mass $m$ is given by $m^2 \simeq 2p^{+}p^{-}(1 - \cos\theta)$ with $p^{\pm}$ denoting the $\mu^{\pm}$ momenta and $\theta$ being the angle between the muons, which is measured with very high precision.
+The main challenge is to control systematic biases on the $p^{\pm}$ measurements.
 To a good approximation, these transform the measured momenta of particles with charge $q$ as

 where $\alpha$ is a momentum-scale offset caused by a miscalibration of the bending power of the magnet and/or the tracker length scale; $\beta$ is due to a possible inaccuracy in the ionisation-energy-loss corrections; and $\delta$ is a $q/p$ bias due to a misalignment of the tracking detectors.
 These parameters may vary between different detector regions.